Safety

 1) Please ensure that you are physically fit to undertake any form of exertion.
 Should you feel unwell or be injured, it is better to miss a week’s run and give yourself time to recover than risk making your condition worse.
 Always seek medical advice prior to starting or restarting running if you have been on any form of medication or suffered an injury.

-2) Please ensure that you wear suitable clothing when joining us for a run and that you have the correct footwear.
+2) Please ensure that you wear suitable high-visibility clothing.
 Clothing should be comfortable and not restrict movement.
-You should wear something fluorescent or reflective, especially when running in darkness.
-Shoes designed for road running will normally be the most suitable for club runs.
+Tops should be fluorescent or reflective.
+Shoes designed for road running will normally be the most suitable for club runs but consider trail shoes if running off-road in muddy conditions.
 It is advisable for runners to have their running gait assessed in a specialist sports shop and to take the results into account when buying running shoes.
-The only form of head/ear phones permitted are those allowed by England Athletics, the bone conduction headphones, manufactured by Aftershokz.
-Please try not to wear them at all though, Tuesday runs are meant to be a sociable occasion!
+The only form of head/earphones permitted are those allowed by England Athletics, the bone conduction headphones as manufactured by Aftershokz.
+Please try not to wear them at all though.
+Tuesday runs are meant to be a sociable occasion!
+When running after dusk, if possible, use a running light or head torch to help you see and be seen.

-3) Bring a drink of water, ideally in a bottle that is easy to carry whilst running.
-When you are training for more than 30 minutes you should always increase your fluid levels as you run.
+3) Stay hydrated, particularly during warm weather.
+Bring a drink of water, ideally in a bottle that is easy to carry whilst running.
+When you are training for more than 30 minutes it is advisable to increase your fluid levels as you run.

 YOUR RUN:

-6) Always maintain visual contact with the runner immediately behind you and in front of you.
+7) Always maintain visual contact with the runner immediately in front of you and keep aware of those behind you by making frequent visual checks.
 Should you lose visual contact, communicate this immediately along the chain to ensure that the whole group stops in order to re-group.

-7) Immediately report any injury or unwellness – whether affecting yourself or another runner – to a fellow runner who should then pass it along the chain to the group leader.
+8) Immediately report any injury or unwellness – whether affecting yourself or another runner – to a fellow runner who should then pass it along the chain to the group leader.
 If you have a medical condition or disability e.g. diabetes, asthma, angina etc. please carry a note with you in case you should need medical attention during the run.
 If someone is injured or unwell, it is the responsibility of each runner in the group to ensure that they receive prompt help and support from the group leader and other runners.
+Note that there is a Defibrillator at Willet Rec if required.
+This has full instructions for its use by anyone without any training.
+There are also numerous others in surrounding local areas.
+Being aware of their locations may save a life!

-8) Always shout out a warning oncoming obstacles, obstructions or dangerous situations to other runners.
-Keep a look-out particularly for holes in the ground, tree roots, branches or stinging nettles and approaching cars.
+10) Always shout out a warning of upcoming obstacles, obstructions or dangerous situations to other runners.
+Keep a look-out particularly for uneven paving, holes in the ground, tree roots, branches or stinging nettles and approaching cars.
 A simple “roots” or “car” shouted out loudly acts as a clear warning to your fellow runners.
 When you hear a member shout out a warning, ensure you repeat it so that the warning travels back along your whole group.
+Be aware we have hearing impaired and deaf members in the club who may not hear a call, in which case also give visual indications of hazards.

-9) Respect your surroundings – don’t run over areas that are not open to the public or are private property.
+11) Respect your surroundings – don’t run across areas that are not open to the public or are private property.

 End of your run:

-10) Always ensure that you advise your group if you are going to “drop out” early to run home rather than return to Willett Rec.
+13) Always ensure that you advise your group leader if you are going to “drop out” early to run home rather than return to Willett Rec.
 Many runners actually run past or near their homes during the latter parts of our runs and decide to go straight home.
-If you do this please ensure that you inform your group leader.
+If you do this, please ensure that you inform your group leader.
 Likewise, if you have been told that a runner is leaving early, please communicate this to the group leader.

-11) Always ensure that you report any “missing” runners immediately.
+14) Always ensure that you report any “missing” runners immediately.
 At the end of the run please report any runners who you think might be missing.
 There may be a simple explanation, but it is better to be safe than sorry.
+Your group leader should carry out a head count back at the Rec to confirm that everyone is accounted for.

 FOR GROUP LEADERS